Duttenheim/AnyFX/README.md

 AnyFX is a programming language, but also not that it's not a shading language by itself.
 AnyFX operates by defining what one could call a padding, around which actual HLSL/GLSL shader code is written.
 The language specification can be found in the repository and is called 'anyfx spec.pdf'.

+In its current state, AnyFX is designed as an OpenGL alternative to the Microsoft Effects library used for DirectX, using the same principles of defining multiple shaders, render states, variables and program objects in a single file, which is then compiled and easily accessed in an application.

 AnyFX also uses CMake to setup the project, and is fully implemented in C/C++.

 AnyFX uses the following libraries (all of which are included), all of which follows either the BSD or GNU lesser general license: